mulesoft-assets/template-sap2wday-organization-migration/README.md

 ## Running on CloudHub
 When creating your application in CloudHub, go to Runtime Manager > Manage Application > Properties to set the environment variables listed in "Properties to Configure" as well as the mule.env value.
 <!-- Running on Cloudhub (start) -->
-Once your app is all set and started, supposing you choose as domain name `sapwdayorganizationmigration` to trigger the use case you just need to browse to `http://sapwdayorganizationmigration.cloudhub.io/migrateorganizations` and report will be sent to the email configured.
+Once your app is all set and started, if you choose as the domain name `sapwdayorganizationmigration` to trigger the use case, you just need to browse to `http://sapwdayorganizationmigration.cloudhub.io/migrateorganizations` and the output report is sent to the email address you configure.
 <!-- Running on Cloudhub (end) -->

 ### Deploying a Template in CloudHub